World Central Kitchen charity halts Gaza operations after Israeli strike kills 7 workers

-Cyprus, which has played a key role in trying to establish a sea route to bring food to territory, said ships that recently arrived were turning back — with some 240 tons of undelivered aid.
+Ships still laden with some 240 tons of aid that arrived just a day earlier turned back from Gaza, according to Cyprus, which has played a key role in trying to establish a sea route to bring food to territory.
+Israel has only allowed a trickle of aid into devastated northern Gaza, where experts say famine is imminent.

-Israeli Prime Minister Benjamin Netanyahu acknowledged that the country's forces had carried out the “unintended strike" on “innocent people in the Gaza Strip.”
-He says officials are “checking this thoroughly” and “will do everything for this not to happen again.”
+Israeli Prime Minister Benjamin Netanyahu acknowledged that the country's forces had carried out the “unintended strike ... on innocent people.”
+He said officials were looking into the strike and would work to ensure it did not happen again.

 Footage showed the bodies, several wearing protective gear with the charity’s logo, at a hospital in the central Gaza town of Deir al-Balah.
 Those killed include three British nationals, an Australian, a Polish national, an American-Canadian dual citizen and a Palestinian, according to hospital records.

+In the face of a growing humanitarian disaster in Gaza's north, several countries worked to open a sea route, hoping it would allow more aid to enter.
+The United States and other countries have also airdropped aid, but humanitarian workers say such efforts on their own are insufficient.

-World Central Kitchen, a food charity founded by celebrity chef José Andrés, was key to the recently opened sea route, which offered some hope for northern Gaza — where the U.N. says much of the population is on the brink of starvation, largely cut off from the rest of the territory by Israeli forces.
+World Central Kitchen, a food charity founded by celebrity chef José Andrés, was key to the new route.
+Israel has barred UNRWA, the main U.N. agency in Gaza, from making deliveries to the north, and other aid groups say sending truck convoys north has been extremely difficult because of the military's failure to either grant permission or ensure safe passage.

 Andrés — whose charity operates in several countries wracked by wars or natural disasters, including Israel after the Oct.
-7 attack that triggered the current conflict — said he was “heartbroken” by the deaths of his colleagues.
+7 attack that triggered the war — said he was “heartbroken” by the deaths.

 “The Israeli government needs to stop this indiscriminate killing.
 It needs to stop restricting humanitarian aid, stop killing civilians and aid workers, and stop using food as a weapon,” he wrote on X, formerly Twitter.